 - Plays on Radio 3 and 4 can now be made available as podcasts.
 A small additional fee of 1 per cent of the original fee will be paid to the writer.
 The BBC has just started podcasting a Play of the Week, available for seven days following transmission.
 The Guild hopes that before long most radio plays will routinely be podcast in this way.

 - A growing catalogue of archive radio plays and other material is being made available in a download-to-own format.
 These are available from www.audiogo.co.uk – formerly the BBC audio books service, now a separate company.
 The normal list price for a play is £3.69, although most titles are currently offered at half-price.
 Writers receive the same royalty as applies to releases on CD or tape cassette.
 New titles for download are being added at the rate of about 25 per month.
-This is currently a 12-month trial authorised by the Guild and will run until October 2011, when it will be reviewed.

 As reported a few weeks ago, the annual update of BBC radio minimum fees has now been implemented.
 This happened four months late because of disputes involving other unions and discussions are continuing over backdating the increases to August 2010 or making a compensatory adjustment at the next review in August 2011.